What’s next for the world of omnichannel retail?

 - Customers are increasingly omnichannel themselves.
 A few years back, a Harvard Business Review study found that 73% of customers use multiple channels in their buying journey.
 In other words, this reality already exists.
 Applying customer data offline simply acknowledges this fact.

 - Customers prefer it that way.
-Research has shown that as many as 9 out of 10 customers prefer the omnichannel experience.
+Research has shown that as many as nine out of 10 customers prefer the omnichannel experience.

 - Digital habits still apply offline.
 We’re all familiar with the fact that customers will research a product online before clicking Add to Cart.
 But increasingly, customers apply the same logic to their offline experience.
-Google reports that 59% of customers want to Google a product even before making an offline purchase.
+Fifty-nine percent of customers use Google to research a purchase they want to make in-store.

 It’s wise to track and leverage the data behind consumer behavior across various channels.

-In one survey, 67% of respondents said they would likely continue using curbside pickup even after the pandemic.
-This is more than just an indication of one trend; it’s indicative of overall buyer psychology.
+In one survey, 67% of respondents said they would likely continue using curbside pickup, even after the pandemic.
+This is more than just an indication of a trend that’s extending into 2022; it’s indicative of overall buyer psychology.